codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

 ### Configure the serial sample bundle

-1. In NodeCG, create a new serial service instance using the left upper menu.
+1. In NodeCG, create a new serial service instance.

-2. Enter the information of your device.
+2. Enter the information of your device:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter the `com port` or other identifying information in one of these formats:

     ```json
     {